bkrieger1991/rabbitcli/readme.md

 **Example of listing top 10 queues ordered by message-count:**
 ```
-rabbitcli get-queues --sort messages --desc --limit 10
+rabbitcli queues get --sort messages --desc --limit 10
 ```

 **Example of showing detials about a certain queue:**
 ```
-rabbitcli get-queues --qid 1098535bebc1
+rabbitcli queues get --qid 1098535bebc1
 ```

 ## Messages
-### Command: `get-messages`
+### Command: `message get`
-This are the options available for the `get-messages` command
+This are the options available for the `messages get` command

 |Option|Example Value|Description|
 |---|---|---|